-Diabetes: Refers to type 1 and type 2 diabetes.
-Diabetes is a heterogeneous metabolic disorder characterized by the presence of hyperglycemia due to impairment of insulin secretion, defective insulin action, or both.
+Diabetes: A heterogeneous metabolic disorder characterized by the presence of hyperglycemia due to impairment of insulin secretion, defective insulin action, or both.
+The term can refer to type 1 or type 2 diabetes.

 Family: The people closest to a person in terms of knowledge, care, and affection, and may include biological family, family through marriage, or family of choice and friends.
 The person defines their family and who will be involved in their care.